Joe Rogan. How Stuff Works. How I Built This.

 1. Static Image Recording

 If you’re lazy or aren’t video savvy, here’s the easiest way to add a video component to your audio podcast show.
-Everything about your audio file stays the same, you just layer it with a static image for the length of the podcast episode.
+Everything about your audio file stays the same, you just layer it with static images for the length of the podcast episode.

 Once someone presses play, they’ll just see the image you selected on the screen until it’s over.
 Some good examples of this kind of podcasting are Kickass News or Stuff You Should Know.